-Due to delays in contact tracing, all community members are reminded to continue to self-monitor and continue to practice all provincial guidelines and restrictions.
-Again, it is crucial that at minimum you please self-monitor for symptoms, and keep your interactions with those outside your home to a minimum to safeguard your health - follow all provincial guidelines and restrictions.
+We ask all community members to exercise extreme caution and vigilance in protecting yourselves and your families against this virus.
+You are reminded to continue to self-monitor and continue to practice all provincial guidelines and restrictions, and keep your interactions with those outside your home to a minimum to safeguard your health - follow all provincial guidelines and restrictions.